This a collection of directions from Anne Mitchell of RootsWeb, and tips from RootsWeb-Help and Freepages-Help mail list members.

 This RootsWeb video will show you how to use Filezilla to access your site:

-Pat Geary has a Filezilla instruction page at:
+Pat Geary has an instruction page for Filezilla that you can print out at:

 Using the newest version of Dreamweaver, Anne Mitchell connected using these settings:

 Connect using: SFTP